reliablyhq/documentation/docs/guides/ci-pipeline/jenkins/index.md

 * The Reliably latest release is downloaded from Github.
 * The binary is given execute permissions.
 * A manifest file is downloaded from a Github repository.
-* Finally, the `reliably discover` command is run, which will scan the manifest file for any issues.
+* Finally, the `reliably scan` command is run, which will scan the manifest file for any issues.

-The discover command will discover and surface suggestions where you might be able to avoid reliability problems.
+The scan command will discover and surface suggestions where you might be able to avoid reliability problems.

 ![Jenkins Execute Shell](./images/jenkins-execute-shell.png)